windhamdavid/til/docs/host/WordPress.md

 # WordPress

+## About
 I've used WordPress for hundreds of projects and I think I owe a certain debt of gratitude.
 I started learning WordPress in the early days of the project.
 I keep a WordPress powered testing site up @ <https://wp.davidwindham.com> which contains my notes and code for WordPress projects.

+## Log

+- 23/07/17 - fix Yoast errors from missing database table 'inclusive_language_score' -  <https://wordpress.org/support/topic/inclusive-language-option/>
-**23.06.20** - I've gotta migrate a couples sites previously using a theme with a custom editor and a lot of custom short codes to using just the block editor so I'll be doing the deep dive on block themes and I'll keep the WordPress specific notes here.
+- 23/06/20 - migrate a couple sites previously using a theme with a custom editor and a lot of custom short codes to the block editor.

 ## Builds